tincotema/mcstas-python-wrapper/README.md

 	    float f = 1.0,      //comment
 	)

-empty lines will be ignored
+Empty lines will be ignored.

 In order to have proper MPI support this script depends on the Open MPI implemenation when using unix based systems.
 MPIexec will not work and leads to an error.